-As fast as the Sony A9 II is, however, there is one thing that lets it down: how fast the photographer is… or isn't.
+As fast as the Sony A9 II is, however, there is therefore one thing that lets it down: how fast the photographer is… or isn't.
 This camera is now faster in every conceivable way – from burst shooting to eye tracking to autofocus find and follow – but your reaction speed simply can't keep up with the speed of the camera.

 Yes, you can shoot 20fps bursts – but only after you've reacted to what's happening and hit the shutter.
 If you aren't able to anticipate a movement (and let's face it; if a boxer can't anticipate the surprise right hook that lands on his jaw, the photographer has no chance) then you're going to get a 20fps burst of everything after the moment.

 We would love to have seen Sony implement something akin to the Pro Capture feature seen on cameras like the Olympus OM-D E-M1X, which starts buffering 14 frames before you fully depress the shutter, so that you never miss the critical moment.
 For all the other tech that's been included to make sure you get the shot, it's a shame that the tech isn't here to make sure you don't miss it.

 Still, that's more a feather in the cap of Olympus' pro cameras than it is a true criticism of the A9 II.
 And if our most damning criticism of a camera is that it's too fast for us to keep up with, surely that's nothing but mission accomplished for Sony!

 • Sony A9 review

 • The best cameras for professionals in 2019: which pro camera system is best?

 • The best Sony lenses in 2019: top lenses for Sony mirrorless and Alpha cameras